skyaxe97/tp/docs/DeveloperGuide.md

 ![Figure 4.2-1](images/DeveloperGuide/Figure%204.2-1.png)
 _Figure 4.2-1: Sequence diagram for editDeadlineCommand execution_

+For more information on the reference frames for the getting and pushing of copy of `Task`, refer to Figure 4.6-1 below.

 ##### Design Considerations

 Due to the difference in the types of tasks and their parameters, this functionality was designed to guide the User